 About The George C. Lin Memorial Fund

 The George C. Lin Emerging Filmmaker Award is funded by public donations to the George C. Lin Memorial Fund.
 The objective of The George C. Lin Memorial Fund is to provide grants and support to students, educators and professionals in the media & arts industries on a non-profit basis.
-The fund also provides donations and working support towards pheochromocytoma cancer research, education and awareness.
+The fund chapter 7 bankruptcy lawyer phoenix arizona provides donations and working support towards pheochromocytoma cancer research, education and awareness.
 Charitable donations can be made to: The George C. Lin Memorial Fund, c/o The San Diego Foundation, 2508 Historic Decatur Rd.
 Ste.
 200, San Diego, CA 92106